santina/team_Undecided/src/5_weighted_corr_net_&_diff_analysis/differential_coexpression_analysis_demonstration.md

 Eric Chu
 2017-04-05

-Previously, we were looking [differential methylation](https://github.com/STAT540-UBC/team_Undecided/blob/master/src/1_data_inspect_%26_4_diff%20met/Cleaning_methylation_data.md#assessment-of-differentially-methylated-sites).
+Previously, we were looking at [differential methylation](https://github.com/STAT540-UBC/team_Undecided/blob/master/src/1_data_inspect_%26_4_diff%20met/Cleaning_methylation_data.md#assessment-of-differentially-methylated-sites).

 In this markdown document, I showcase the differential coexpression analysis.
 I will show the intermediate data produced as well as the final plots, some of which were included in our poster.